Bya

 bya or b.y.a. is an abbreviation for "billion years ago".
-It is commonly used as a [in 109 years.
+It is commonly used as a unit of time to denote length of time before the present in 109 years.
 This initialism is often used in the sciences of astronomy, geology, and paleontology.

-The "billion" in bya is the 109 "billion" of the short scale of the U.S., not the long-scale 1012 "billion" of some European usage.
+The "billion" in bya is the 109 "billion" of the short scale of the US, not the long-scale 1012 "billion" of some European usage.
 Billion by this convention (109) is often called a "thousand million" in the UK and a "milliard" in some other countries.
-For this reason, there is potential for some confusion, and some scientists prefer the unit Gya, while others prefer Ga (Giga-annum), however bya remains in more widespread use.
+For this reason, there is potential for some confusion, and some scientists prefer the unit Gya, while others prefer Ga (Giga-annum), however, bya remains in more widespread use.
 In 1974, the UK switched from the long scale to the short scale.

-Related units are mya ("million years ago), and byr ("billion years").
+Related units are mya ("million years ago"), and byr ("billion years").
 These are traditionally written in lowercase.
 Ga or Gya has a capitalized first letter instead.